Redaguoti

 Remove binaries and build tools

-Due to the way Git stores the history of changed files by providing a copy of every file in history to every developer, checking in binary files directly to the repository causes the repo to grow quickly and can cause performance issues.
+Because Git stores the history of changed files by providing a copy of every file in history to every developer, checking in binary files directly to the repository can cause the repository to grow quickly and lead to performance issues.

 For build tools and dependencies like libraries, adopt a packaging solution with versioning support, such as NuGet.
 Many open source tools and libraries are already available on the NuGet Gallery, but for proprietary dependencies, create new NuGet packages.

-Once dependencies are moved into NuGet, be sure that they aren't included in the Git repository by adding them to .gitignore.
+Once dependencies get moved into NuGet, be sure that they aren't included in the Git repository by adding them to .gitignore.

 Convert version control-specific configuration